Sarthakjain1206/Intelligent-Document-Finder/README.md

 <br>
 But what if we want that old documentation again for some work, but unfortunately you do not remember the name or the actual content of that document to retrieve it from the large storage of your computer.
 <br>
 In such cases, use of a __Intelligent document finder__ can really make a huge difference.
-As, it can Search for the document(```sematically```) of your need based on a query input.
+As, it can Search for the document(```semantically```) of your need based on a query input.
 This will not only help in faster access to the document, but will also help in grouping similar documents together and in analysing them.
 <br>
 # Technologies Used
 **```Python3.6```**